-- You are allowed 4 absences from lecture and 2 absences from discussion section (i.e. 2 weeks of CAT 1) without penalty.
-For every additional absence, you will lose 1/3 a letter on your course grade. - Arriving more than 10 minutes late for section two times counts as one absence.
+- You are allowed 2 absences from lecture and 1 absence from discussion section (1 week of CAT 1).
+For every subsequent absence you will lose 1/3 a letter from your overall grade.
+We do not distinguish between excused and unexcused absences. - If you miss a total of two weeks, you are eligible to fail the course, regardless of numerical grade. - If you are more than 10 minutes late or leave more than 10 minutes early it is considered a tardy.
+Two tardies equals one absence.